25A0/Quadtastic/README.md

  - [x] Colors in Palette are callable tables to easily change the alpha values
  - [x] Improve hitbox size to make it easier to move small quads around
  - [x] When saving, add a default extension when the user doesn't specify one
- - [ ] When renaming quads, treat numbers as numberic indices
+ - [x] When renaming quads, treat numbers as numeric indices
  - [x] When saving for the first time, open file browser at location of loaded image
  - [ ] Custom exporter for people who don't want to export to lua